Graduates in Denmark coming from non-EEA countries

 It is also a condition for the study-permit that the student is self-supporting throughout the stay in Denmark.
 Therefore, if you only have a normal study-visa you will not be able to get Unemployment benefits.

-However, as a foreign national who has completed a Master or Danish PhD degree you can apply for a residence permit with the aim of establishing yourself in Denmark (an establishment card).
+However, as a foreign national who has completed a bachelor's, professional bachelor's, master's (candidatus) degree or PhD degree you can apply for a residence permit with the aim of establishing yourself in Denmark (an establishment card).
 If you have received a residence permit under the establishment card scheme, you can legally stay in Denmark and can accept offers of employment with one day's notice.
 Therefore, it will be relevant for establishment cardholders to apply for membership of an a-kasse.
 However a graduate with a residence permit under the establishment Card scheme cannot receive unemployment benefits after the graduate rule during the establishment stay, without it is contrary to the conditions of the residence permit.

 If you legally can work in Denmark after graduation, the following scenarios will apply regarding Unemployment benefits after graduation: